Climate Change Assessment and Adaptation

 Promoting the inclusion of diverse knowledge systems within climate change processes, UNESCO provides decision-makers with an understanding of how indigenous knowledge contributes to assessing climate change, its impacts and the range of options for community adaptation.

 Highlighted below are on-going activities that contribute to different international climate change processes.
-More activities and publications can be found in the links on right.
+More activities and publications can be found on the right-hand column.

 Climate Frontlines: A global forum for indigenous peoples, small islands and vulnerable communities